BlueBrain/CoreNeuron/README.md

 Some details on the new interface:

 The new command line interface is based on CLI11.
 All the previous options are still supported but they are organized differently.
-You can find more details by running `coreneuron_exec --help-all`.
+You can find more details by running `coreneuron_exec --help-all` or using the table reported below.

-Multiple character options with single dash (e.g. `-gpu`) are not supported anymore.
+Multiple character options with single dash (e.g. `-gpu`) are **not** supported anymore.
 All multiple characters options now require a double dash (e.g. `--gpu`), but single characters option still support a single dash (e.g. `-g`).

 The structure of a command is the following: `./apps/coreneuron_exec [OPTIONS] [SUBCOMMAND]`.
+More specifically, an `OPTION` is a parameter that doesn't belong to **any** `SUBCOMMANDS`.
 The `OPTIONS` should **always** be written before any of the `SUBCOMMAND`.
-To know which of the parameter is an `OPTION` or a `SUBCOMMAND` run `coreneuron_exec --help-all`.
+To know which of the parameter is an `OPTION` or a `SUBCOMMAND` run `coreneuron_exec --help-all` or refer to the table below.

-To access a parameter that falls under any of the subcommands category it is necessary to include in the command line a certain keyworld first.
-For example to use the `-d` option, one must enter in the `input` subcommands first by using the `input` keyword first:
-`coreneuron_exec -d /path/to/model/built/by/neuron` becomes `coreneuron_exec input -d /path/to/model/built/by/neuron`

-To define **more than one** option in a certain subcommand it is needed to state the **subcommand keyword** (for example `input`) **directly followed** by the **options** of this subcommand (for example `-d /path/to/model -f /path/to/filesdat/file.dat`).
-The full command would be:
+To access a parameter that falls under any of the subcommands category it is necessary to include in the command line a certain keyword first.
+For example to use the `-d` option, one must enter in the `input` subcommands first by using the `input` keyword: therefore the old command `coreneuron_exec -d /path/to/model/built/by/neuron` becomes `coreneuron_exec input -d /path/to/model/built/by/neuron` in the new implementation.
+If you want to  define **more than one** parameter in a certain `SUBCOMMAND` it is needed to state the **subcommand keyword** (for example `input`) **directly followed** by the **options** of this subcommand.
+The `SUBCOMMAND` keyword needs to be stated only once for every set of parameters.
-`coreneuron_exec --mpi input -d /path/to/model -f /path/to/filesdat/file.dat`.

 In order to see the command line options, you can use: